 Official GMAT or GRE Scores

-The Graduate Management Admissions Test (GMAT) is preferred, but the MBA along with most Manderson programs will accept either the GMAT or the Graduate Record Examination (GRE).
+The Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE) is required.
 Applicants should take either exam, then request that scores be submitted electronically to The University of Alabama, which may be done immediately following the completion of the exam.
 We accept only official score reports from GMAC, ETS or Pearson VUE that are less than five years old.
 Official scores must be received before we can evaluate your application.
 If a student has over 5 years of work experience, they are eligible to have their GMAT/GRE requirement waived.
 Please note, for students meeting this criteria, the admissions committee reserves the right to still request a GMAT/GRE score if there is a concern on any area of the application.

 - 2019 Average GRE 310 (The university minimum is 300)